Motorized tricycle: Historical Origins

 There were many more makes, and then variations with tandem seating to allow a passenger.
 Prices were typically £70 to £85, so they were not budget transport - though a lot cheaper than the early cars.
-Most had no gears and no clutch (the Pennington being the exception), so you had to pedal start them.
-Other makers had twin wheels at the front and a single at the back allowing a passenger to be carried in comfort right at the front - away from the noise and smoke of the engine, but vulnerable in the event of a collision.
+Most had no gears and no clutch (the Pennington being the exception), so you had to pedal to start them.
+Other makers had twin wheels at the front and a single at the back, allowing a passenger to be carried in comfort right at the front - away from the noise and smoke of the engine, but vulnerable in the event of a collision.

 Motorcycle tricycles

 A motorized tricycle's wheels may be arranged in either configuration: delta or reverse (tadpole).
 A delta trike has one wheel in front and two in back, and the reverse or tadpole trike has two wheels in front and one in back.
 Occasionally, rear wheel steering is used, although this increases the turning circle and can affect handling (the geometry is similar to a regular trike operating in reverse, but with a steering damper added).

 Tadpoles are more stable under braking and more likely to slide instead of roll; front braking hard on a delta requires the vehicle to steer almost straight to avoid tipping.
 The balance of friction patches and rolling resistance also means that tadpoles tend to oversteer and deltas understeer.

 Motor trikes are attractive for those with mobility or balance problems.

 Under some local regulations, while riding a three-wheeled vehicle, it may be possible to carry multiple passengers with a motorcycle driving license, to ride a motorcycle-style vehicle with a car license, or to avoid motorcycle helmet use regulations.

 These machines are generally custom-built.
 A common arrangement is to fit chopper-style ("ape hanger") front forks to a VW Beetle engine and transaxle, popular because it is largely self-contained on a single subframe.
 Similarly, the engine, transmission and rear wheel may be taken from a large motorcycle as a single unit, and used in the construction of a tadpole trike.

-Mass-manufactured motor tricycles include the Piaggio MP3; the Piaggio Ape (Italian for Bee) delivery trike (delta); the Harley-Davidson Tri Glide Ultra Classic; the Bombardier Recreational Products Can-Am Spyder (tadpole); the Polaris Slingshot (tadpole); the T-Rex reverse trike; trikes used by municipal authorities in the USA; and, historically, vehicles such as the Scammell Scarab railway dray, a common sight around post-war British railway stations.
+Mass-manufactured motor tricycles include the Piaggio MP3; the Piaggio Ape (Italian for Bee) delivery trike (delta); the Harley-Davidson Tri Glide Ultra Classic; the BRP Can-Am Spyder (tadpole); the Polaris Slingshot (tadpole); the Campagna T-Rex reverse trike; trikes used by municipal authorities in the USA; and, historically, vehicles such as the Scammell Scarab railway dray, a common sight around post-war British railway stations.